JordanMartinez/purescript-jordans-reference/01-Build-Tools/03-New-Project-From-Start-to-Finish.md

 # Then read over them to insure there aren't any formatting issues or typos

 # Make a production build via Browserify
 #   If building a program...
 pulp --psc-package browserify --optimise --to dist/fileName.js
 #   If building a library
 pulp --psc-package browserify --no-main-check --optimise --to dist/fileName.js

 # Set the initial version
 pulp version v0.1.0

 # Publish the version
+# Warning: Psc-Package cannot be used to publish libraries to Pursuit
+# Perhaps this will change in the future...
 pulp --psc-package publish
 ```